dinomatic/docs.dinomatic.com/source/docs/kemoku/how-to.md

 ### How To Customize "Table: Payments" Block Design

-You have total control over the blocks design, all you need to do is adjust some CSS properties and values.
+You have total control over the block's design, all you need to do is adjust some CSS properties and values.
 Here's a screenshot for easy reference:

 ![Kemoku Table Payment Row](https://media.dinomatic.com/images/docs/kemoku/kemoku-table-payments-row.jpg)

 #### Colors

 Let's start with colors.
-To adjust them, simply use the below snippet to your Additional CSS section and change the color values to your liking.
+To adjust them, simply use the below snippet in your Additional CSS section and change the color values to your liking.
 The snippet below contains the default values.

 ```css
 .sb-table-payments .sb-item {